-The Continuum of Care (CoC Program) is designed to promote communitywide commitment to the goal of ending homelessness and provide funding for efforts by nonprofit providers and State and local governments to quickly re-house homeless individuals and families while minimizing the trauma and dislocation caused by homelessness.
+The Continuum of Care (CoC Program) is designed to promote communitywide commitment of ending homelessness and provide funding for efforts by nonprofit providers and State and local governments to quickly re-house homeless individuals and families while minimizing the trauma and dislocation caused by homelessness.

-The Trenton/Mercer Continuum of Care Program provides homeless assistance by leveraging funding needed through the Housing and Urban Development (HUD) Consolidated Application; this provides collaboration between providers of housing and homeless assistance programs and other federal programs.
+The Trenton/Mercer Continuum of Care Program provides homeless assistance by leveraging funding needed through the U.S. Department of Housing and Urban Development (HUD) Consolidated Application; this affords collaboration between providers of housing and homeless assistance programs and other federal programs.
 The program seeks to improve and expand the collection of data countywide, develop performance measurements, and allow for each community to tailor its program to the particular strengths and challenges within that community.
-The goal is to assist people to achieve stability through self-sufficiency.
+The Continuum of Care’s goal is to assist people to achieve stability through self-sufficiency.
 In Mercer County, the City of Trenton is the lead entity for the Trenton/Mercer Continuum of Care Program.

 The Trenton/Mercer Continuum of Care conducts a gaps analysis annually to determine unmet need.
 In addition, using Point in Time data, the Continuum of Care examines the number of people experiencing homelessness to determine an increase or decrease in the homeless population over time.
 Monthly housing placements are reviewed, and targeted goals are measured to ensure the rate of housing exceeds the rate of homelessness in the Point in Time data.